 - If you’re downloading the score, take a look at the bassline.
 I’ve kept it entirely to the upper registrar of the pedal board.
 You might wish to … try playing this entirely with the right leg.
 You know, as a form of as practice.
 (I’m not even going to try.
 LOL)

-- Again, if you’re downloading the score, try using a little bit of aftertouch with the strings.
+- Again, if you’re downloading the Electone score, try using a little bit of Aftertouch with the strings.
 It helps with expression.